-- 15. There is no prescribed form for a s 17B information demand. - 16.
-Where information is to be demanded under s 17B, a notice is issued in writing and usually includes the: - correct name of the recipient; - fact the information is required under s 17B; - information sought, described with as much particularity as possible including whether tax contextual information is sought; - date by which the information must be provided; - person and place (if required) the information must be provided to; - form the information should be provided in (if required); and - name and job title of the person exercising the delegation to issue the information demand. - 17.
-If the parties have already agreed how the information will be provided that is usually specified in the notice. - 18.
-Notices will also mention the possibility of prosecution for failing to comply. - 19.
-A s 17B notice usually contains a reference to the recipient or taxpayer's ability to claim either legal privilege or the non-disclosure right for tax advice documents (these are discussed further from [28]).
+- fact the information is required under s 17B; - information sought, described with as much particularity as possible including whether tax contextual information is sought; - date by which the information must be provided; - person and place (if required) the information must be provided to; - form the information should be provided in (if required); and - name and job title of the person exercising the delegation to issue the information demand. - 18.
+If the parties have already agreed how the information will be provided that is usually specified in the notice. - 19.
+Notices will also mention the possibility of prosecution for failing to comply. - 20.
+A s 17B notice usually contains a reference to the recipient or taxpayer's ability to claim either legal privilege or the non-disclosure right for tax advice documents (these are discussed further from [29]).
 This reference may not be included where the information required is clearly not legally privileged or a tax advice document.
-Although the absence of such a reference does not affect the taxpayer's ability to claim the privilege or right if the privilege or right applies. - 20.
-Where the disclosure of tax contextual information is required in a s 17B notice, the notice will advise that the tax contextual information must be provided on form IR520 - tax contextual information disclosure, which contains the required statutory declaration.5
+Although the absence of such a reference does not affect the taxpayer's ability to claim the privilege or right if the privilege or right applies. - 21.
+Where the disclosure of tax contextual information is required in a s 17B notice, the notice will advise that the tax contextual information must be provided on form IR520 tax contextual information disclosure, which contains the required statutory declaration.